samluescher/django-media-tree/docs/installation.rst

      To learn about the ``staticfiles`` app please refer to the `respective Django documentation
      <https://docs.djangoproject.com/en/dev/ref/contrib/staticfiles/>`_.

-- Optional: If you want thumbnails to be generated, which will usually be the case, you need to install the appropriate media backend that takes care of this.
+- **Optional**: If you want thumbnails to be generated, which will usually be the case, you need to install the appropriate media backend that takes care of this.
 Currently, ``easy_thumbnails`` is the recommended 3rd-party application.

   After you've installed ``easy_thumbnails``, configure Media Tree to use it by defining ``MEDIA_TREE_MEDIA_BACKENDS`` in your project settings::